LeoRivera-Cside/ubuntu_handbook/ubuntu_file_hierarchy.md

 It is:
 - Personal user's directories and files.
 - Includes user-specific data and config.
--
-It is not:
--

 ### `/bin` - Essential binary executables

 It is:
 - Executable files belonging to basic shell commands.
 - Accesible by all users in the system.
-It is not:
--

 ### `/sbin` - System administration binaries

 It is:
 -  where binaries that can only be run by root or sudo user.

 It is not:
 -